quentin452/ItemFrameRemover/README.md

 # Description

-Removing itemframes when get placed to a block to have more performances in my modpacks, draconic evolution item placer exist
+Removing itemframes when get placed to a block or already placed to have more performances in my modpacks, draconic evolution item placer exist

 Example in Chocolate Quest dungeon , with some itemframes in my modpack i don't know why , the game is laggy